When To Start Potty Training

 6. Stopping the use of a pacifier

-7. Starting at daycare or preschool or switching to a new school
+7. Starting daycare or preschool, or starting a new school

 8. Experiencing illness

-When you and your child are ready to start potty training, make it a big occasion.
-Mark the start of potty training with the introduction of Pull-Ups® Training Pants and the potty seat.
-Steer clear of worrying about hard and fast deadlines.
-No matter what your mother told you, there’s no one right age to start potty training.
+• Mark the Occasion: When you and your child are ready to start potty training, make it a big occasion.
+Mark the start of potty training with the introduction of Pull-Ups® Training Pants and a potty seat.
+No need to worry about hard and fast deadlines.
+No matter what your mother told you, everyone’s potty training start is different.

-• Use incentives.
-Don’t forget to load on the praise and rewards right from the start.
-Bragging rights and the expectation of applause are strong motivators to your child.
+• Use incentives: Don’t forget to heap on the praise and rewards right from the start.
+Bragging rights and the expectation of applause are strong motivators for your child.
 So, find those moments to celebrate and share them with everyone in your child’s cheering section.

 • Ready, Set ...
-Not Yet!
-If your child starts out fine but then gets hopelessly stuck, no worries!
-It’s not unusual for the potty chair to go back into the closet for weeks or even months.
-If your child loses interest, hold off for a few weeks and then try again.
+Not Yet!: If your child starts out fine but then gets hopelessly stuck, no worries!
+It’s not unusual for the potty chair to go back into the closet for a few weeks.
+If your child loses interest, hold off for a while and then try again.
+Learn more about regression here.

-The real secret of successful potty training is waiting until your child shows signs of readiness that suggest interest in toilet training.
-Like so many skills your child will gain, potty training requires developmental readiness, and it cannot be held to a deadline.
-Just remember patience; your Big Kid will be potty trained when the time is right!
+The real secret of successful potty training is waiting until your child shows signs of readiness that suggest interest going potty like mom, dad or their siblings do.
+Like so many skills your child will gain, potty training requires developmental readiness, and it can’t be held to a deadline.
+Just remember patience; your fast-growing big kid will be potty trained when the time is right!

 RECOMMENDED PRODUCTS